Astronomy research

 to produce a catalogue of 4900 detections at the V, R, I, J, H, and K photometric bands.

 hardware.
-This instrument
+This device

 enabled high quality polarimetric maps to be made of sources such as